Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Proof of Theorem 1

-\paragraph{Step 1b.---} For every DAG represented by Fig.~\ref{fig:fig3}, and without loss of generality, all members of $\bm{A}$ and $\bm{X}$ can be grouped into subsets depending on the existence of certain causal connections, as shown in Fig~\ref{fig:fig4}.
+\paragraph{Step 1b.} For every DAG represented by Fig.~\ref{fig:fig5}, and without loss of generality, all members of $\bm{A}$ and $\bm{X}$ can be grouped into subsets depending on the existence of certain causal connections, as shown in Fig~\ref{fig:fig6}.
+All members of $\bm{A}$ with no direct causal connection to any member of $\bm{X}$ are denoted by the subset $\bm{B}$.
+Remaining members of $\bm{A}$ are denoted by the subset $\bm{C}$.
+Likewise, all members of $\bm{X}$ with no direct causal connection to any member in $\bm{A}$ are denoted by $\bm{Y}$, while the remaining members are denoted by $\bm{Z}$.

-\paragraph{Step 2a.---}From (\ref{nodd}), we can derive $(\bm{B}\ind \bm{Z}\mid\bm{Y})_d$.
+\paragraph{Step 2a.}From (\ref{nodd}), we can derive $(\bm{B}\ind \bm{Z}\mid\bm{Y})_d$.
 Note that any path between $\bm{B}$ and $\bm{Z}$ must pass through at least one element of $\bm{C}$.
 Therefore, for any such path, $\bm{C}$ acts as a middle node that is not in $\bm{Y}$.
 For $\bm{B}$ to be d-separated from $\bm{Z}$ given $\bm{Y}$, $\bm{C}$ must act as a collider in any path between $\bm{B}$ and $\bm{Z}$.
 Since every member of $\bm{C}$ has a connection to one and only one member of $\bm{Z}$, any member of $\bm{C}$ with a direct causal connection to $\bm{B}$ would be a non-collider middle node between $\bm{B}$ and $\bm{Z}$.
-Thus, direct connections from $\bm{C}$ to $\bm{B}$ would violate $(\bm{B}\ind \bm{Z}\mid\bm{Y})_d$, and are excluded, as shown in Fig.~\ref{fig:fig5}.
+Thus, direct connections from $\bm{C}$ to $\bm{B}$ would violate $(\bm{B}\ind \bm{Z}\mid\bm{Y})_d$, and are excluded, as shown in Fig.~\ref{fig:fig7}.

-\paragraph{Step 2b.---}From Fig.~\ref{fig:fig5} we see that $\bm{Y}$ cannot act as a middle node in paths between $\bm{B}$ and $\bm{Z}$.
+\paragraph{Step 2b.}From Fig.~\ref{fig:fig7} we see that $\bm{Y}$ cannot act as a middle node in paths between $\bm{B}$ and $\bm{Z}$.
 Thus $(\bm{B}\ind \bm{Z}\mid\bm{Y})_d$ implies $(\bm{B}\ind \bm{Z})_d$.
 Therefore $\bm{B}$ is d-separated from $\bm{Z}$ given any variable that is not a collider in a path between them.
 As $\Le$ satisfies this condition, we find that

 Using (\ref{nodd}) again, we can write the d-separation condition $(\bm{C}\ind \bm{Y}\mid\bm{Z})_d$.
 From the symmetry axiom (\ref{symmetry}), this can be rewritten as $(\bm{Y}\ind \bm{C}\mid\bm{Z})_d$.
-From Lemma \ref{lem:chain}, it follows that all graphs in Fig.~\ref{fig:fig5} compatible with $(\bm{Y}\ind \bm{C}\mid\bm{Z})_d$ must also satisfy $(\bm{Y}\ind \bm{CB}\Le\mid\bm{Z})_d$.
+From Lemma \ref{lem:chain}, it follows that all graphs in Fig.~\ref{fig:fig7} compatible with $(\bm{Y}\ind \bm{C}\mid\bm{Z})_d$ must also satisfy $(\bm{Y}\ind \bm{CB}\Le\mid\bm{Z})_d$.
 From the weak union axiom (\ref{weakunion}), this can be rewritten as $(\bm{Y}\ind \bm{CB}\mid\bm{Z}\Le)_d$.
 Reapplying the symmetry axiom (\ref{symmetry}) and rewriting $\bm{BC}=\bm{A}$, we arrive at the condition